 Male chest reduction otherwise referred to as male breast reduction is the treatment for a condition known as gynaecomastia.
 This is when the breast tissue in men or boys is swollen and appears large.
-Gynaecomastia is perhaps more common than you think – around forty to sixty per cent of men experience enlarge tissue.
+Gynaecomastia is perhaps more common than you think – around forty to sixty per cent of men experience enlarged breast tissue.
 However, this condition can often cause a lot of self-esteem and confidence issues, which causes men to seek out surgery as a solution.

 There are numerous reasons for gynaecomastia to occur.
 This includes: